Taha-Topaloglu/Turkish-Calculation-Language-Compiler/README.md

 # Turkish-Calculation-Language-Compiler
-Where I tried to implement a "Sinirli Turkce Programlama Dili Derleyicisi" compiler.
+Where I tried to implement a "Sinirli Turkce Programlama Dili Derleyicisi" compiler using regex.